Along with capturing an image before its steepest ascent ever, the robotic explorer filmed its “selfie stick,” or robotic arm, in action.

 Before the climb, Curiosity used the black-and-white Navigation Cameras located on its mast to, for the first time, record a short movie of its “selfie stick,” otherwise known as its robotic arm.

 Curiosity’s mission is to study whether the Martian environment could have supported microbial life billions of years ago.
 One tool for doing that is the Mars Hand Lens Camera, or MAHLI, located in the turret at the end of the robotic arm.
-This camera provides a close-up view of sand grains and rock textures, similarly to how a geologist uses a handheld magnifying glass for a closer look in the field on Earth.
+This camera provides a close-up view of sand grains and rock textures, similar to how a geologist uses a handheld magnifying glass for a closer look in the field on Earth.

 By rotating the turret to face the rover, the team can use MAHLI to show Curiosity.
 Because each MAHLI image covers only a small area, it requires many images and arm positions to fully capture the rover and its surroundings.